ZhoujhZoe/ReasonTSC/README.md

 # ReasonTSC
-A novel framework designed to effectively leverage LLM reasoning for time series classification through both a multi-turn reasoning and a fused decision-making strategy tailored to TSC.
+A framework designed to effectively leverage LLM reasoning for time series classification through both a multi-turn reasoning and a fused decision-making strategy tailored to TSC.

 The code for ReasonTSC is available at https://anonymous.4open.science/r/ReasonTSC-B737.